 Another study has added a new piece to the puzzle of sweeteners.
 Scientists at Yale University compared how people who had consumed drinks sweetened with fructose to those same people when they consumed drinks sweetened with glucose — and why the first group was left hungrier.

-reports that this is the first test to show that “fructose, a sugar that saturates the American diet, can trigger brain changes that may lead to overeating.”
+The Independent reports that this is the first test to show that “fructose, a sugar that saturates the American diet, can trigger brain changes that may lead to overeating.”

 For the study, scientists used magnetic resonance imaging, or MRI, scans to track blood flow in the brain in 20 young, normal-weight people before and after they had drinks containing glucose or fructose in two sessions several weeks apart.

 Scans showed that drinking glucose "turns off or suppresses the activity of areas of the brain that are critical for reward and desire for food," said one study leader, Yale University endocrinologist Dr Robert Sherwin.
 With fructose, "we don't see those changes," he said.
 "As a result, the desire to eat continues — it isn't turned off."